Dive Deeply into the Crop Circle Phenomenon…

 Welcome to Crop Circle Explorers!

-Geoff and Karen have now announced their 2021 programme of Crop Circle Explorer courses.
-If you haven’t already, please join our newsletter for first notice about bookings openings and new course programmes.
+Geoff and Karen have now announced their 2022 programme of Crop Circle Explorer courses.
+If you haven’t already, please join our newsletter for first notice about the opening of bookings for each course.

 Read more about Crop Circle Explorers